AlibabaCloudDocs/sls/intl.en-US/Developer Guide/SDK Reference/Log Service SDK for Python.md

 This topic describes how to install and use Log Service SDK for Python.

 -   Log Service is activated.
-For more information, see [Activate Log Service](https://www.aliyun.com/product/sls?spm=5176.7933691.J_8058803260.20.3eeb2a665LA0eU).
+For more information, see [Activate Log Service](https://www.alibabacloud.com/product/log-service?spm=a2c5t.10695662.1996646101.searchclickresult.536d31bdPTqffd).
 -   An AccessKey pair is created and obtained.
 For more information, see [AccessKey pair](/intl.en-US/Developer Guide/API Reference/AccessKey pair.md).
 -   A Python development environment is installed.

-    Log Service SDK for Python supports PyPy 2, PyPy 3, Python 2.6, Python 2.7, Python 3.3, Python 3.4, Python 3.5, and Python 3.6.
+    Log Service SDK for Python supports PyPy 2, PyPy 3, Python 2.6, Python 2.7, Python 3.3, Python 3.4, Python 3.5, Python 3.6, and Python 3.7.
 You can run the python-V command to check the version of Python that you have installed.
 You can download the installation package from the [Python official website](https://www.python.org/downloads/) and install the Python development environment.

 -   The pip tool is installed to manage Python packages.